AhilanPonnusamy/App-Modernization-framework-reference-implementation/README.md

 9. The next step is to generate UI code, for this, select **Generate UI** as the operation from the second drop down, copy and paste the functional requirements of the desired screen (e.g.,**OWNERS::owners-ownerDetails.html-requirements.txt**)  in the **Enter Requirements** text box and click on **Generate UI** button.
 ![App UI](./images/GenerateUI.png)

+> [!TIP]
+> The reference implementation utilizes generic prompts to facilitate seamless transitions between different models.
+However, employing model-specific prompt templates, such as those provided here, can significantly enhance the accuracy and consistency of the responses.